NZ Seismic & Structural Engineer

 Forensic structural reviews

 The post-Canterbury-Earthquake-sequence has been a forensic field day.
 Russell has the advantage of perspective, observing the behaviour of many projects he was involved in.
-He can establish why a building has behaved a certain way, explain the damage and design a repair strategy.
+He has established why a building has behaved a certain way, explained the damage and designed a repair strategy.

 Question